advocations/skype/Skype/AppSDK/GetMeetingURL.md

  communicate with your server application to initiate this transaction and get the returned meeting URL.

- See [Schedule a meeting](https://ucwa.skype.com/documentation/KeyTasks-OnlineMeeting-ScheduleMeeting ) to learn about scheduling a meeting using UCWA.
+ See [Schedule a meeting](https://ucwa.skype.com/documentation/KeyTasks-OnlineMeeting-ScheduleMeeting ) to learn about scheduling a meeting using UCWA and obtaining a "joinUrl".

 ## Use the meeting URL in your app